 Programming multiplayer games is a distant dream for many!
 I will prove to you with a practical example that you can develop a multiplayer game with Vue.js.

-No, it is not sooo hard to program your own multiplayer game!
-I asked myself this question and tried to build my own game with my level of knowledge.
+I have asked myself this question and have tried to build up my own game with my knowledge.
 And it worked quite well.
 But now from the beginning.

-One morning I sat with my girlfriend at breakfast and we played the popular casual game “Sinking ships” with a native app.
-When another person joined us and wanted to play, we noticed that the game was only designed for a maximum of two players and we had the idea to create a “team” version of it.
+One morning I was sitting with my girlfriend at breakfast and we played the popular casual game “Sink Ships” via a native app.
+When another person joined us and wanted to play, we noticed that the game is only designed for a maximum of two players and we came up with the idea to create a “team” version of it.
 No sooner said than done!
-Two days later, I was thinking about how I could get to the whole thing.
-I quickly came to the conclusion that I had nothing to do with game development in this style.
-So I had to do it with technologies and frameworks that I could already do.
-My look directly at the frontend framework Vue.js in connection with Node.js and socket.io.
-I had already worked with all three technologies and knew: it can work!
+Just two days later I was already thinking about how I could go about it.
+I quickly came to the conclusion that I hadn’t had anything to do with game development in this style yet.
+So I had to do it with technologies and frameworks that I already knew how to do.
+My view was a lot directly to the frontend framework Vue.js in combination with Node.js and socket.io.
+I had already worked with all three technologies and I knew: it can work with that!

-The frontend, on the other hand, looks a bit more extensive.
-The reason for this is that the main logic is currently in the frontend.
+The front end on the other hand looks a bit more extensive.
+The reason for this is that the main logic currently lies in the frontend.

 After a few days the first version was already playable and more and more new features were added bit by bit.
 The game became better than I had expected! 🙂

 The project was really fun and I learned a lot.
 So you see, it works.
 Even though you may not have done so much with one technology, you can only get better.

 This should also be an incentive for you.
 It doesn’t matter if you use Vue.js and Node.js or any other technology.
 Only those who make things can win! 🙂

 If you want to see what has come out of it, grab a friend and test it out: https://fleetstorm.lorenzhohmann.de